-If you would like to switch from our plan to:

-- Original Medicare without a separate Medicare prescription drug plan. - Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage, you may need to pay a late enrollment penalty if you join a Medicare drug plan later.
+If you would like to switch from our plan to: This is what you should do: Original Medicare without a separal Medicare prescription drug plan.
+Note: If you disenroll from a Medicare prescription drug pla and go without creditable prescription drug coverage, you may need to pay a late enrollment penalty if you join a Medicare drug plan later.
 See Chapter 1, Section 5 for more information about the late enrollment penalty.
+Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
+You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227),